josuneha/SoftEng/README.md

 [https://github.com/nicolasserrano/CS/tree/master/webapps/northbrick3](https://github.com/nicolasserrano/CS/tree/master/webapps/northbrick3)

 # Product edition

-In the Servlet ProductEdit, include the other fields of the product:  CategoryId, QuantityPerUnit, UnitsInStock and UnitsOnOrder.
+We want to include further information in the  ProductEdit Servlet such as :  CategoryId, QuantityPerUnit, UnitsInStock and UnitsOnOrder.
+To do so, you should include these fields as attributes in ProductData class, in addition to add a new constructor and a new method to get this information from the database.
+Once you have made changes in this class, you should make changes in ProductEdit servlet so that you can show in the table the new fields: CategoryId, QuantityPerUnit, UnitsInStock and UnitsOnOrder.
-The changes are saved in the servlet ProductUpdate.java
+If you want to update some of these values in the database, the changes will be saved in the servlet ProductUpdate.java.

 # Category list